524D/mzrecal/README.md

 small part is written in the C language, this is required to access the GSL library which is used to compute the recalibration parameters.

-On Ubuntu 18.04, installing the prerequisites and downloading/building the code is just 2 lines:
+On Ubuntu 18.04, to install the prerequisites and download/build the code:

 ```
 sudo apt install golang gcc libgsl-dev